aws/aws-fpga/hdk/cl/examples/README.md

 by email.

 #### Method 1: If you have access to AWS EC2 CLI with support for `create-fpga-image` action
+To check whether you have access to the `create-fpga-image` command, simply try executing the command as follows.
+If you get an "Invalid choice" error, then move to [Method 2](https://github.com/aws/aws-fpga/tree/master/hdk/cl/examples#method-2-during-f1-preview-and-before-aws-ec2-cli-action-create-fpga-image-is-available).

+    $ aws ec2 create-fpga-image

 To create an AFI from the generated DCP, you need to upload the tar-zipped DCP file to an S3 bucket, and execute the `aws ec2 create-fpga-image` command as follows:

     $ aws ec2 create-fpga-image \